Menu

 CAR T-cell therapy is a new approach to cancer treatment.
 Doctors use a patient’s own immune cells to create cancer-fighting cells called CAR T cells.
 Once they have enough, doctors give the CAR T cells back to the patient.
 The CAR T cells can then identify and attack cancer cells.

-The efficacy of Keytruda® for mesothelioma is still being tested, with various ongoing studies.
-As of March 2022, several mesothelioma clinical trials included Keytruda® as part of their treatment approach.
+The efficacy of Keytruda for mesothelioma is still being tested, with various ongoing studies.
+Several active mesothelioma clinical trials include Keytruda as part of their treatment approach.

-Side effects with Keytruda® (pembrolizumab) are typically mild, though common.
-In the KEYNOTE-028 trial, 64% of mesothelioma patients who received Keytruda® reported at least one side effect.
+Side effects with Keytruda are typically mild, though common.
+In the KEYNOTE-028 trial, 64% of mesothelioma patients who received Keytruda reported at least one side effect.
 The most common side effects were nausea and fatigue, reported by 24% of patients.
-Other common Keytruda® side effects include joint stiffness, itching, decreased appetite and dry mouth.
+Other common Keytruda side effects include joint stiffness, itching, decreased appetite and dry mouth.

 None of the study patients discontinued treatment due to severe side effects.